 Self Employment Tax Lawyers in Florence

-However, if you're self employed in Florence, South Carolina, or anywhere else, you are obliged to make the employee AND employer contributions to Social Security and Medicare, essentially doubling your employment tax liability.
+However, if you're self employed in Florence, Kentucky, or anywhere else, you are obligated to make the employee AND employer contributions to Social Security and Medicare, basically doubling your employment tax liability.

 Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in Florence, Kentucky.
 However, half of your hypothetical self-employment tax liability can be deducted from your income.
 This means that you only pay self-employment tax on about 92% of your income, which creates an effective self-employment tax rate of just over 14%.